realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - ## ⚠️ Confusing Terminology Alert!
   - I suggest forgetting the word `abstract` and substitute the phrase **_"The General Category."_**
-      - When I was learning about `abstract` programming concept, I kept confusing it with the "abstract" concept in art, and "abstract" concept in philosophy, and other meanings of the word.
+      - When I was learning about the `abstract` programming concept, I kept confusing it with the "abstract" concept in art, and "abstract" concept in philosophy, and other meanings of the word.
 People also seemed to use it in many different ways, and it was very confusing.
       - The `abstract` term used in computing **_ONLY_** MEANS THE  **"GENERAL CATEGORY"** of something.
       - ##### And NEVER the artistic, or philosophical meaning of the word, unless the speaker _specifically_ points out that particular connection.
 Otherwise, just replace with the phrase _"general category."_